spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### Find out what EMR audit logs are available and where they live

 Now is the time to find the answers to the following questions:
-1. which EMR application is data going to be onboarded from?f
+1. which EMR application is data going to be onboarded from?
 2. what audit logs does this EMR application generate?
+Do they provide sufficient information
 3. where is the audit logs located (for example, files or database)?
-4. what audit logs does the desired use cases require?

 By answering the questions above it should become clear if:
 1. the EMR application records all events (with the right quality) required for the desired use cases, and